civicrm/civicrm-dev-docs/docs/basics/community.md

     -   [Events](https://civicrm.org/events) - meetups, conferences, camps, sprints, webinars
     -   [Job Board](https://civicrm.org/jobs) - Post and find paid work
 -   [Documentation](https://docs.civicrm.org)
 -   [Mattermost](https://chat.civicrm.org) offers live discussion in chat rooms and direct messages.
 It's a great place to go for any technical questions.
 Here, with a bit of luck, you'll often find an instant answer to your question or a pointer in the right direction.
 Definitely go here if you feel like you are banging your head against a wall.
+New developers can check out the [dev-newcomers](https://chat.civicrm.org/civicrm/channels/dev-newcomers) channel for discussion on getting started with developing for CiviCRM.
 -   [Stack Exchange](http://civicrm.stackexchange.com/) - Question & answer site covering a range of topics relevant to developers and users.
 It is a great place to find answers to the millions of questions that have already been asked about CiviCRM, and to ask ones that haven't been asked already.
 -   [GitLab](https://lab.civicrm.org) - CiviCRM's tool for issue tracking community-based project management.
 -   [GitHub](https://github.com/civicrm) - Hosted git repositories for the entire CiviCRM codebase, as well as many smaller tools focused on developing CiviCRM.